MicrosoftDocs/azure-docs/articles/machine-learning/service/tutorial-train-models-with-aml.md

    - A package manager, such as [Continuum Anaconda](https://anaconda.org/anaconda/continuum-docs) or [Miniconda](https://conda.io/miniconda.html), installed
    - The Azure Machine Learning SDK for Python installed
    - An Azure Machine Learning workspace.
-   - A `config.json` file, that contains Azure subscription information for the workspace.
+   - A `config.json` file, that specifies Azure subscription information for the workspace.
 This file is located in a directory named `aml_config`.

    If these are not yet created or installed, follow the steps in the [Get started with Azure Machine Learning service](quickstart-get-started.md) article.